C.R. Miller Memorial Match Play Invitational

-The 3rd green at Hannastown Golf Club, host of the 2020 C.R.
+The 11th hole at Latrobe Country Club, host of the 2021 C.R.
 Miller Memorial Match Play Invitational.

 The C.R.
 Miller Memorial Match Play Invitational was started in 1974 by Ritchie Miller of Fox Chapel Golf Club in honor of his father, Charles R. Miller.
 The conduct of the event was soon turned over to the Association where it has continued to be administered.
 Since its inception the event has always consisted of four round of match play with the 16 top-ranked juniors from Western Pennsylvania being invited to participate.